niasantiago/Code-Wars/README.md

 # 19 Write a function findNeedle() that takes an array full of junk but containing one "needle" After your function finds the needle it should return a message (as a string) that says: "found the needle at position " plus the index it found the needle, so:
 # 20 You will be given an array a and a value x.
 All you need to do is check whether the provided array contains the value.Array can contain numbers or strings.
 X can be either.
 Return true if the array contains the value, false if not.
 # 21 Check to see if a string has the same amount of 'x's and 'o's.
 The method must return a boolean and be case insensitive.
 The string can contain any char.
 # 22 Given an array of integers.Return an array, where the first element is the count of positives numbers and the second element is sum of negative numbers.
 0 is neither positive nor negative.If the input is an empty array or is null, return an empty array.
+# 24 Return the number (count) of vowels in the given string.We will consider a, e, i, o, u as vowels for this Kata (but not y).The input string will only consist of lower case letters and/or spaces.